Brian Altman

-Brian Altman (born 16 August 1957) KC is an English lawyer who has been Lead Counsel for the Independent Inquiry into Child Sexual Abuse since 10 January 2017.
-Altman was First Senior Treasury Counsel at the Central Criminal Court (Old Bailey) from 2010-13.
+Brian Altman KC (born 16 August 1957) is an English lawyer.
+Altman was First Senior Treasury Counsel at the Central Criminal Court (Old Bailey) from 2010 to 2013.
 Altman is the joint Head of Chambers of 2 Bedford Row, barristers' chambers.

 Career

-Altman was called to the Bar by Middle Temple in 1981.
+Altman was called to the Bar by the Middle Temple in 1981.
 In 1997 he was appointed junior Treasury Counsel - Standing Counsel to the Crown at the Central Criminal Court (Old Bailey).
 In 2002 he was appointed senior Treasury Counsel.
-Between 2010-13 he was First Senior Treasury Counsel.
+Between 2010 and 2013 he was First Senior Treasury Counsel.
 In October 2019, Altman was appointed joint Head of Chambers of 2 Bedford Row, barristers' chambers, from where he practises.

 Altman became Queen's Counsel in 2008.
 He was made a Master of the Bench of Middle Temple in 2010 and has been a Recorder of the Crown Court since 2003.

 On 10 January 2017 he was appointed Lead Counsel to the Independent Inquiry into Child Sexual Abuse.
 He led in the Inquiry's 2017 hearings into historical allegations of child sexual abuse including those against Liberal MP Cyril Smith in Rochdale and in the Inquiry's March 2019 hearings examining whether there was a culture of deference and tolerance by the political parties and the police towards persons of public prominence in Westminster, as well as in the Inquiry's October/November 2019 hearings examining the institutional failures of the Roman Catholic Church in England and Wales in child protection and safeguarding.
+The Inquiry's final report was published in October 2022.

 In the spring of 2021, Altman was appointed as Lead Counsel to the Brook House Inquiry, whose terms of reference are to examine the mistreatment of detained individuals at the Brook House Immigration Removal Centre in Gatwick, then run by G4S, which was exposed in a BBC Panorama programme in September 2017.
+The Inquiry concluded in September 2023 with the publication of its report.

 Altman was commissioned by the Director of the Serious Fraud Office in May 2021 to investigate and report into the collapse of the Serco trial of R v Woods and Marshall in April 2021.
 His report was published by the Serious Fraud Office on 21 July 2022.

+Altman acted on behalf of Boris Johnson, the former UK Prime Minister, who appeared at the Covid Inquiry in December 2023.

 In addition to his inquiry work, Altman's main specialisms are fraud and bribery, as well as corporate governance, compliance and regulatory work.
 His practice also includes serious crime such as homicide, terrorism, police misconduct, money laundering and large scale drugs cases.